dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 ```

 `dfx` will issue a warning that `map` will be dropped.

-**Warning**: Make sure, you have previously migrated the old state to `newMap` before applying this final reduced version.
+Make sure, you have previously migrated the old state to `newMap` before applying this final reduced version.

 ```
 Stable interface compatibility check issued a WARNING for canister ...